aiman-al-masoud/deixiscript/README.md

 - less than greater than as vague commands (tell)

+- derivation clause from test88 crashes a couple of other tests if added to prelude

 ## Limitations (Out of Scope Problems)

 - context sentitivity is incomplete